 Selective catalytic reduction (SCR), lean NOx adsorber catalysts, and combinations of these two technologies can be used to significantly reduce NOx emissions from diesel vehicles.
-SCR system uses a chemical reductant, usually a urea/water solution, to convert nitrogen oxides to molecular nitrogen and oxygen-rich exhaust streams like those encountered with diesel engines.
-Upon thermal decomposition in the exhaust, urea decomposes to ammonia which serves as the reductant.
-As exhaust and reductant pass over the SCR catalyst, chemical reactions occur that reduce NOx emissions to nitrogen and water.
+SCR system uses a chemical reductant, usually a urea/water solution, to convert nitrogen oxides

 Lean NOx adsorber catalysts have characteristics similar to the catalytic converters used on gasoline, stoichiometric engines but with the addition of materials that adsorb NOx under typical lean engine operations.
 As the lean NOx adsorber catalyst fills up with adsorbed NOx, a short oxygen deficient or fuel rich regeneration cycle is needed to displace the adsorbed NOx and reduce the NOx over available precious metal catalyst sites using hydrocarbon and CO reductants that are available during this rich regeneration step.
 These lean NOx adsorber catalysts can also adsorb SOx species that may be present in the exhaust and therefore require ultra-low sulfur levels in the fuel to maximize their performance for reducing NOx.
 In addition to frequent short NOx adsorber regeneration cycles, these catalysts must also be less frequently purged of adsorbed sulfur species.
+NOx adsorber catalysts require ultra-low sulfur diesel fuel to be effective and durable over the regulated vehicle full useful life.

-SCR catalyst and lean NOx adsorber catalysts for diesel combustion strategies are capable of reducing NOx emissions from 70 to 90%.
-SCR catalysts are already widely used on late model trucks operating in Europe to control NOx (> 500,000 trucks) and will be used by most heavy-duty engine manufacturers to comply with EPA's 2010 heavy-duty, on-road NOx emission standards.
-Lean NOx adsorber catalysts have already seen applications on a few light-duty diesel vehicles sold in Europe and Japan and will be used on smaller new "clean diesel" light-duty diesel engines that will be available here in the U.S. and Japan.
-The 2009 model year VW Jetta includes a lean NOx adsorber catalyst system for achieving EPA's Tier 2, Bin 5 and California's LEV II LEV NOx emission standards.
-The 2007 Dodge Ram pick-up, powered by a Cummins diesel engine, became the first heavy-duty vehicle to meet EPA's 2010 on-road, heavy-duty emission control system that featured a diesel particulate filter and a lean NOx adsorber catalyst.
+SCR catalyst and lean NOx adsorber catalysts for diesel combustion strategies are capable of reducing NOx emissions from 70% to 90%.
+SCR catalysts are already widely used on late model trucks operating in Europe to control NOx (> 500,000 trucks) and are being used by most heavy-duty engine manufacturers to comply with EPA's 2010 heavy-duty, on-road NOx emission standards.
+Lean NOx adsorber catalysts are seeing applications on some new "clean diesel" light-duty vehicles sold in the U.S. and Japan.
+Examples include light-duty diesel models equipped with VW's four cylinder TDI diesel engine that comply with U.S. EPA's Tier 2, Bin 5 and California's LEV II LEV NOx emission standards.
+The 2007 Dodge Ram pick-up, powered by a Cummins diesel engine, became the first heavy-duty vehicle to meet EPA's 2010 on-road, heavy-duty emission standards (three years in advance of the 2010 standards) by using an advanced emission control system that featured a diesel particulate filter and a lean NOx adsorber catalyst.

 An early version of Mercedes' BlueTec technology combined a lean NOx adsorber catalyst with an SCR catalyst on the Mercedes E320 sedan first offered for sale in the U.S. in October 2006.
-Honda has reported on its efforts to combine lean NOx adsorber catalysts with SCR catalysts on the same substrate for future light-duty diesel vehicles that will be sold in the U.S. and Japan.
+Honda has reported on its efforts to combine lean NOx adsorber catalysts with SCR catalysts on the same substrate for future light-duty diesel vehicles that may be sold in the U.S., Europe, and Japan.
 These combined NOx adsorber/SCR systems rely mostly on the NOx adsorber catalyst for NOx reductions with the SCR catalyst serving as a NOx "clean-up" catalyst.
 Ammonia is produced during the regeneration of the NOx adsorber catalyst and can then be used by the SCR catalyst as an internal source of reductant without the need for external urea injection ahead of the SCR catalyst.